MicrosoftLearning/mslearn-azure-ml/Instructions/04-Train-model-with-Designer.md

     cd azure-ml-labs/Labs/04
     ./setup.sh
     ```
-1. When asked, **enter your initials to name your compute instance**.
-Any random string of letters will do (not more than 5 letters).
 1. Wait for the script to complete - this typically takes around 5-10 minutes.

 ## Create a new pipeline

-When you've created the workspace and necessary compute resources, you can open the Azure Machine Learning Studio and create a training pipeline with the Designer.
+When you've created the workspace and necessary compute cluster, you can open the Azure Machine Learning Studio and create a training pipeline with the Designer.

 1. In the Azure portal, navigate to the Azure Machine Learning workspace named `mlw-dp100-labs`.
 1. Select the Azure Machine Learning workspace, and in its **Overview** page, select **Launch studio**.
 Another tab will open in your browser to open the Azure Machine Learning Studio.